DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv_emulated_virtio_nic.rst

     In the above example, virtio port 0 in the guest VM will be associated with vEth0, which in turns corresponds to a physical port, which means received packets come from vEth0, and transmitted packets is sent to vEth0.

 #.
-In the guest, bind the virtio device to the igb_uio kernel module and start the forwarding application.
+In the guest, bind the virtio device to the uio_pci_generic kernel module and start the forwarding application.
     When the virtio port in guest bursts rx, it is getting packets from the raw socket's receive queue.
     When the virtio port bursts tx, it is sending packet to the tx_q.